 I’m graduating in December.
 Do I have to pay for the full year?

-No. Teachers College - Columbia University does not keep the health insurance premiums.
-The University collects the premium and then sends it to Aetna, the insurance provider.
+No, Teachers College, Columbia University does not benefit at all finanically from this policy.
+The University collects the premium and then forwards it to Aetna, the insurance provider.
 We use this system, as it better allows students to pay for health insurance using available financial aid options.